Called to Be Free

 NOTICE: In April 2009 Worldwide Church of God changed their name in the United States to Grace Communion International.
+(Some local church areas and countries may still carry the former name or a different one.)
 This video/DVD was made when they still had their old name.

 WCG (GCI) has stated that "Called to Be Free" will be viewed by its present members.